 – preparation and/or participation in numerous radio and TV programs and public lectures on linguistic problems, Islam and the Muslim World (cultural and political).

-d) Study/business /lecturing trips to 50 foreign countries in:
+d) Study/business /lecturing trips to over 50 foreign countries, in:

 Africa (Northern and Western: Algeria, Ghana, Libya, Morocco, Niger, Nigeria, Tunisia),